cmorterud/cmorterud.github.io/books.md

 title: Book Recommendations
 permalink: /books/
 ---
 I have read all of these cover to cover.

 In no particular order,

 ### Software Engineering
 1. Effective Java - Joshua Bloch
 2. The Phoenix Project - Gene Kim, Kevin Behr, and George Spafford
+3. The Unicorn Project - Gene Kim

 ### Nonfiction
 1. Naked Economics - Charles Wheelan